-The Internal Controls which govern the operation and management of the Gaming Operation, have been approved by the Tribal Gaming Agency and concurred by the State Gaming Agency based on the standards set forth in Appendix A as a minimum operating standard.
-Any new or revised Internal Controls adopted by the Tribe shall ensure that the interests of the Tribe and the State relating to Class III Gaming are preserved and protected; maintain the integrity of the Gaming Operation; and reduce the dangers of unfair or illegal practices in the conduct of the Class III Gaming Operation.
+The Tribal Gaming Agency shall adopt regulations to govern the operation and management of the Gaming Operation conducted under the authority of this Compact.
+Any regulations adopted by the Tribe shall ensure that the interests of the Tribe and the State relating to Class III Gaming are preserved and protected.
+The regulations shall maintain the integrity of the Gaming Operation and shall reduce the dangers of unfair or illegal practices in the conduct of the Class III Gaming Operation.
+The initial regulations to govern the operation and management of the Tribal Gaming Operation shall be the standards set forth in Appendix A.

-- (1) The Tribal Gaming Agency shall forward to the State Gaming Agency any proposed changes to the Internal Controls for review and concurrence. - a) Each such proposal shall contain a narrative representation of the Internal Controls system, including copies of the forms to be used. - b) The Tribal Gaming Agency shall detail how such changes in the provisions adequately preserve and protect the integrity and security of the standard it is replacing. - c) The State Gaming Agency concurrence with the Tribal Gaming Agency proposal shall be deemed granted after thirty (30) days of receipt of the Tribal Gaming Agency proposal if no disapproval in writing is received from the State Gaming Agency.

-- d) The State Gaming Agency shall only disapprove such portions of a proposal it finds would have a material adverse impact on public interest or on the integrity of the Gaming Operation and shall detail the reasons for disapproval. - e) The Tribal Gaming Agency shall ensure a proposal is not implemented until the State Gaming Agency has concurred or thirty (30) days has lapsed and the Tribe did not receive a written disapproval within that time. - (2) The Tribe may choose to automate any processes, reports, or data collection provided in the minimum operating standards with advance notice to the State Gaming Agency.
-PROVIDED, that the Tribal Gaming Agency certifies how the automation maintains the integrity of the Gaming Operation, reduces the dangers of unfair or illegal practices in the conduct of the Class III Gaming Operation, adequately preserves and protects the integrity and security of the control, and complies with the Compact.
+- (1) The Tribal Gaming Operation shall submit to the Tribal Gaming Agency for approval a description of its system of internal controls, and any changes to those controls, before implementation of the controls.
+Each such submission shall contain a narrative representation of the internal control system to include copies of the forms to be used. - (2) The Tribal Gaming Agency shall forward to the State Gaming Agency a copy of any approved system of Internal Controls, and any changes to those controls for review and concurrence. - a) Each such proposal shall contain a narrative representation of the Internal Control system, including copies of the forms to be used. - b) The Tribal Gaming Agency shall detail how such changes in the provisions adequately preserve and protect the integrity and security of the standard it is replacing. - c) The State Gaming Agency concurrence with the Tribal Gaming Agency proposal shall be deemed granted after sixty (60) days of receipt of the Tribal Gaming Agency proposal if no disapproval in writing is received from the State Gaming Agency.
+The State Gaming Agency shall detail the reasons for disapproval. - d) The Tribal Gaming Agency shall ensure a proposal is not implemented until the State Gaming Agency has concurred or sixty (60) days has lapsed and the Tribe did not receive a written disapproval within that time. - (3) The State Gaming Agency and Tribe may agree on alternative control provisions to those set forth in Appendix A, provided such provisions adequately preserve and protect the integrity and security of the manual control it is replacing and provide enforcement standards for the alternative provision. - (4) The Tribe may choose to automate any processes, reports, or data collection provided in the minimum operating standards with advance notice to the State Gaming Agency.
+PROVIDED, that the Tribal Gaming Agency must certify how the automation maintains the integrity of the Gaming Operation, reduces the dangers of unfair or illegal practices in the conduct of the Gaming Operation, adequately preserves and protects the integrity of the original process, reports, or data collection and complies with the Compact.
 This section cannot be used to modify other sections of the Compact.

-B. Additional Operation Requirements
+B. Additional Standards Applicable